hanchendi/Dirac-Electron-Holography/README.md

 A_create_poles.m: This will generate the matrix that is needed for the MMP method.
 B_multi_run.m: This will generate random numbers for energy and potential that are used to compute MMP.
 The energy range from 5 to 10, and potential range from -5 to 20.
 C_test.m: Used to plot the sample data.
 MMP_single.m: A Matlab function.
 The input will be the potential and energy, and the output will be the wave function and the error.
+The input is not normalized, which means the energy range from 5 to 10, and potential range from -5 to 20.

 -----B1_neural_network-----Python code to train the neural network.
 The code follows a standard generator structure but with a residual connection.
 After the neural network is trained, it will save the first one thousand data to compute the train, validate, and test errors.
 Generator_Res.py: Standard MSE loss used in the paper.
 The energy and potential for both train/validate/test data are normalized between 0 to 1.